cubeta-io/cubeta-starter/docs/README.md

 > [!warning]
 > after the first generation a `cubeta-starter.config.js` file will be created in the base directory of your project
-> for now this file is useless for you but helpful for us to make you generating experience better but in the coming
+> for now this file is useless for you but helpful for us to make your generating experience better but in the coming
 > releases it will give you a lot of features .